braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 ### Auto width images

-Images added to your email will automatically be set to **auto width**.
-To adjust this setting, toggle off **auto width** and adjust the width percentage as needed.
+Images added to your email will automatically be set to **Auto width**.
+To adjust this setting, toggle off **Auto width** and adjust the width percentage as needed.

 ![Drag & Drop Image Widths][2]